adrien-bon/bevy_ecs_tiled/book/src/guides/properties.md

 When you load the map, the corresponding Bevy entity will have the appropriate `Component` with the values you set.

 > **Note:**
 > Only add properties imported from Bevy.
-Properties created only in Tiled (not exported from your app) will not be loaded in Bevy.
+Properties created only in Tiled (ie. not exported from your app) will not be loaded in Bevy.
+> You can also control which properties are exported from Bevy via [`TiledPluginConfig`](https://docs.rs/bevy_ecs_tiled/latest/bevy_ecs_tiled/tiled/struct.TiledPluginConfig.html)

 ---